Strict irreducibility of Markov chains and ergodicity of skew products: Ergodicity of step skew products

 In Theorem \ref{main} below we shall see that the converse implication holds true if the Markov shift arises from a strictly irreducible Markov kernel (in fact, it is easy to see that the matrix $\Pi$ in the example above is not strictly irreducible).
 In order to obtain such a result we have to improve Proposition \ref{representation1}.
+To this end let us introduce the following notation.
+Fixing $y \in E$ let $\delta_{y}$ be the Dirac measure concentrated in $y$ and let $\pi$ be any Markov kernel.
+We denote by $\nu_{y}$ the Markov measure arising from $\delta_{y}$ and $\pi$, which by definition takes the form